MrTrendTV/MrTrendTV/README.md

-- 👋 Hi, I’m @MrTrendTV
+- 👋 Hi, I’m @TheMrTrend
 - 👀 I’m interested in ...
 Game Development
 - 🌱 I’m currently learning ...
-Python3
+C++
 - 💞️ I’m looking to collaborate on ...
 Game Development
-- 📫 How to reach me ... mrtrendgaming@gmail.com
+- 📫 How to reach me ... david.a.daniels324@gmail.com

 <!---
 MrTrendTV/MrTrendTV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.